fbpx

 “Special Offer” links are shown on both mobile and desktop platforms for maximum exposure to your promotion.

-How Google Merchant Promotions Work
+How Google Merchant Promotions work

-If you have an active product feed in Google Merchant Center (GMC) you can create promotions for your shopping campaigns.
+If you have an active product feed in the Google Merchant Center (GMC) you can create promotions for your shopping campaigns.
 Even if you’re not an experienced search engine marketer or eCommerce guru, running GMC promotions for your shopping ads is straightforward.
 All you need to know are the basics to get started.

 Google Promotion Requirements